1. Introduction, Acceptance, Definitions, and Modifications

 (i) Execute such further documents, including but not limited to further processing agreements or EU standard contractual clauses, as the Controlling Party requires in order to comply with Data Protection Laws;

 You are aware that international payment transactions frequently require the transfer of Personal Data outside the EEA.
-The prohibition on transfers to third countries shall not apply to Personal Data processed by HTP in connection with such international payment transactions.
+The prohibition on transfers to third countries shall not apply to Personal Data processed by CONFIDIA in connection with such international payment transactions.
 Instead, you shall at all times ensure that you have:

 (j) Procured and will maintain the necessary informed and valid consents from the Data Subject that allows the transfer of Personal Data worldwide for the purposes of providing the Services under this Agreement